Skip to main content

 Working with multiple teams

-Retain to the Design Systems team: our token naming convention is documented in Figma, link in the team wiki.
+Retain to the Design Systems team only: our token naming convention is documented in Figma, link in the team wiki.

 Deleting a team memory